Sorrel–Weed House: History

 The Sorrel–Weed House was designed by famous Georgia architect Charles Cluskey, who moved to Savannah in 1829 from New York City, where it is believed he apprenticed under the architectural firm of Town and Davis.
 Cluskey also designed the old Governor's Mansion in Milledgeville.
 The house was built for Francis Sorrel (1793–1870), a wealthy shipping merchant and esteemed citizen of Savannah.
+Sorrel owned between three and eleven enslaved individuals per year throughout his life.
+Sorrel transported several enslaved individuals and sold Minda, Louisa, and Virginia, two enslaved women and one ten-month-old child, to enslavers in Savannah.
+Sorrel was a guardian to multiple free women of color, including Leah Stephens, Betsey Stephens, Leah Williams, and Elizabeth Williams.
 One of his sons was General Gilbert Moxley Sorrel (1838–1901), one of the youngest generals in the Confederate army.
 In 1859, a purchase agreement was made by the prominent Savannah businessman, Henry D. Weed; he took possession of the house in 1862 and it remained in the Weed family until 1914.

 The Sorrel–Weed House has a reputation for being one of the most haunted buildings in Savannah.
-Two of the most prominent stories involve Francis Sorrel's wife Matilda, who committed suicide, and his mistress Molly.
+Two of the most prominent stories involve Francis Sorrel's wife Matilda, who committed suicide, and Molly, his 16-year-old enslaved servant.
+According to one history of urban American slavery, "All evidence suggests that Molly...was brutally raped and murdered."
+There are no historical records associated with the Sorrel family that mention an enslaved woman named Molly.
+Although this story is fictional, it reflects the horrors of sexual abuse that enslaved women faced during this period.
+Archaeological excavations of a depression in the floor of the carriage house debunk the belief that the remains of an enslaved individual were buried under the floor.
+The depression was created by a trash pit containing a variety of artifacts, including faunal remains, metal objects, glass, ceramics, and personal possessions.
 The Sorrel–Weed House was featured in the Wall Street Journal in 2009 due to its haunted reputation.
 USAToday's "10best" website listed the Sorrel–Weed House as a top ten Halloween travel destination.
 Disney's Babble listed the Sorrel–Weed house as the fifth-most haunted place in the United States in a 2013 article.
 Condé Nast wrote that Savannah is one of the eight best cities to visit at Halloween, citing the Sorrel–Weed House's reputation for paranormal activity as "a great way to spend Halloween."